 I am a Latin literature specialist with a strong research interest in Roman cultural history.
 I have worked primarily on verse satire, the one genre for which the Romans considered themselves to be responsible.
 My Cambridge PhD, Lucilius and the Archaeology of Roman Satire, supervised by Emily Gowers, treated satire’s now-fragmentary inventor, Gaius Lucilius (c.
 180-103/2 BCE); in it I argued that he was less aggressive in intent than he is usually supposed from the testimony of his follower Horace.
 I have published much of this research in journal articles and book chapters, and am continuing to work on satire and Republican literature.

-I am also co-editing, with Alison Sharrock, a volume about the author Albius Tibullus, who wrote elegiac love poetry during the triumviral period at the end of the Roman Republic.
+I am also editing a volume about the author Albius Tibullus, who wrote elegiac love poetry during the triumviral period at the end of the Roman Republic.
 The book is provisionally titled Practical Approaches to Tibullus the Elegiac Idealist.
 This is the result of a conference which I organised at the University of Manchester in June 2015.
 Tibullus wrote two books of poems, and there is a third (the Corpus Tibullianum) transmitted from antiquity under his name; this last includes poems which seem to be written by a female poet, Sulpicia, who also features in the book.

 A future project of mine concerns vomiting in the ancient imagination and experience.
 It will also result in a monograph, tentatively called Ancient Vomit: A Cultural History of Greek and Roman Emesis.

 I welcome any enquiries from prospective research students interested in these topics, or Latin literature and culture generally.